 Advanced Placement Statistics is a full-year course designed to prepare students to take the AP Statistics examination.
 Students can earn college credit through the AP College Board by passing the AP Exam or through Niagara University by taking the course through their dual enrollment program called NUSTEP.
 Students must choose at least one of these options.
 The use of statistics is important and relevant in our society.
 Nearly as many college students are required to take a statistics course as are required to take a course in calculus.
 Students interested in fields such as psychology, business, or health/medicine should consider enrolling in this course.
 For success in this college-level course, a high level of motivation and self-discipline are demanded.
 Projects are an integral part of the course.
 Major parts of the curriculum are concerned with exploring data, planning studies, anticipating patterns, and drawing statistical inferences.
 Students will use a graphing calculator.
 Students may have the option of taking this course for college credit.
+To be eligible for NUSTEP, seniors must have a minimum 80 average in the five core subjects (English, math, social studies, languages, and science).
+Juniors must have a minimum 85 average in the five core subjects.

-Final Exam: AP Exam, NUSTEP Exam, or both exams in May are required.
+Final Exam: AP Exam, NUSTEP Exam/Project, or both exams in May are required

 AP fee is approximately \$94 - financial aid available to those that qualify.

-3 college credits from Niagara University - tuition cost is approximately \$250.00 that qualify.
+3 college credits from Niagara University - tuition cost is \$285.00 (Intro Statistics/MAT 102)

-Fee: AP fee is approximately \$96.
-NUSTEP courses are \$80 per credit hour with a \$25 non-refundable
+Fee: AP fee is approximately \$97.
+NUSTEP courses are \$95 per credit hour - financial aid available to those hat qualify.